RIAPS/interface.canbus.libs/README.md

 sudo python3 -m pip install .
 ```

-## Configure and enable CANBUS interface.
+## Configure and Enable CAN Bus Interface.
-* Check that CAN interfaces are available.
-Note that while a Beaglebone black has the capability to support two CAN interfaces (can0 and can1) the default pin configuration only works for can1.
+* Check that CAN bus interfaces are available.
+Note that while a Beaglebone Black has the capability to support two CAN bus interfaces (can0 and can1), the default pin configuration only works for can1.
 A raspberry pi uses can0.
 ```commandline
 $ ip addr
 3: can1: <NOARP,ECHO> mtu 16 qdisc noop state DOWN group default qlen 10